geppo12/GitCombineRepo/README.md

 CombineRepo
 ===========

-CombineRepo is a graphical tool to merge more git repositoies
+CombineRepo is a graphical tool to merge more git repositoies.
+Actually is stil in alpha test.
+Unfortunatelly cannot process correctly repository with more than one open branch....
+I' working to improve preformances and solve this problem.
+Software is tested with msysgit 1.7.3.1

 To compile both software you need Delphi XE professional and [SmartInspect](www.smartinspect.com)